rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ## Wrapping up

 We installed several Gnome extensions that add functionality to the Gnome Desktop.
+Then we installed a few GUI applications that are useful in day to day operations.
 With these tools installed, I hope you find Ubuntu with Gnome desktop easy to manage and highly capable.
 In the next chapter we setup the terminal for complete awesomeness!
-You will wonder how you ever lived with cmd.exe!!
+You will wonder how you ever lived with cmd.exe!